 How to Cook Tapioca Pearls

-To cook your tapioca pearls, it’s quite simple.
+Cooking your freshly made tapioca pearl dough is even easier.
 It’s very similar to cooking your typical pasta.
 Bring a pot of water to a boil and add in your freshly made tapioca dough balls.

-The best way to test if your tapioca pearls are cooked fully to the right texture is to try them out yourself, similar to how you try cooked pasta to determine if it’s al dente enough.
+The best way to test if your tapioca pearls are cooked fully to the right texture is to try them out yourself.
+This is similar to how you try cooked pasta to determine if it’s al dente enough.
 We like to take the same approach!

 Now you’re all done making tapioca pearls from scratch at home!
 If you want to spice it up a bit you can add some syrup to give your boba pearls more flavor.
 But this is not necessary if you’re short on time.
 You can add these boba pearls as is once they’re done cooking to any of your favorite milk tea flavors.